Wednesday, July 10, 2024

 (Sadly, there's no way to interact with cupboards/etc to search for items)

-I'm onboard Dad's old spaceship.
-It's called Cosmos and it's all mine!!
+I'm on board Dad's old spaceship.
+It's called Cosmos, and it's all mine!!

-(the circled tiles represent each of the ship's different functions)
+(The circled tiles represent each of the ship's different functions)

 As you can see, the Cosmos isn't in perfect condition.
 Three systems are damaged.

-(It's way too early at this stage but you will learn how to trade, repair, and install ship parts)
+(It's way too early at this stage, but you will learn how to trade, repair, and install ship parts)

 Having seen my family murdered, I was feeling... nervous.
 Thankfully, I found a toilet!